EffectOrientedProgramming/book/Chapters/02_Introduction.md

 We know there must be a Side Effect—there's no other reason to call it.

 If a function has no parameters, this is equivalent to a `Unit` argument.
-Here, an Effect is used inside the function to produce the result.
+In this case, an Effect is used inside the function to produce the result.

 A function that has a `Unit` argument and `Unit` return only produces Side Effects.
+### Failures

+Failures, especially the way we currently report and handle them using exceptions, are another form of unpredictability.

+Not only are failures themselves unpredictable, exceptions are not part of the type system.
+This means that when you call a function, you cannot reliably know what exceptions might emerge from that function call (some languages have attempted a *parallel type system* via *exception specifications* but these experiments have universally failed).
+By moving failure information into the type system, the type checker ensures that all possible failures are accounted for in your code.

+Because failure is unpredictable, it is another kind of Effect.
+An Effect System also manages failure.

+A function typically returns the anticipated “answer,” even though you know that might not happen—there could be failures.
+An Effect System creates a structure as the return type from a function.
+This structure contains the expected “answer,” but it also contains failure information.
+Every possible failure type is enumerated in this return structure.
+Like everything else, the return structure has a type—and this incorporates all the failure types.
+Failures are now part of the type system.
+The type-checking system can now determine, from this return type, whether your code handles all possible failures.

+The return type also includes the other (non-failure) Effect types.
+This new return type is what provides the channel that we need to enable easily-adaptable systems.
 ## Improving Your Life

 Effect Systems make it easy to add functionality to existing code.
 For example, you can add a time-out to any Effect to control its maximum duration.
-Applying such operations starts to feel like a superpower, and that's what we show in the next chapter.
+Applying such operations feels like a superpower, and that's what we show in the next chapter.

 Learning about Effect Systems requires patience.
 With most languages, the first thing you learn is to write "Hello, World!"
-You then accumulate the other language features as standalone concepts.
+You then accumulate additional language features as standalone concepts.
 Effect Systems require a shift in perception of what code is, and how it executes.
 We hope to introduce Effect Systems in a way that is not overwhelming, so you are inspired to keep working toward that shift.